These roasted beet burgers are packed with smoky flavor and fortified with tofu to make them as filling as they are delicious. Vegan and gluten-free.

 - 2 tablespoons ground flax seeds

-- When the onions and garlic are cool enough, peel the onion and chop finely (I used a food processor).
+When the onions and garlic are cool enough, peel the onion and chop finely (I used a food processor).
 Squeeze the garlic from the cloves.
 Add both to the tofu and mix well.
 Peel the skins from the beets under running water, and shred.
-Add the shredded beets to the tofu, stirring until the mixture is a uniform, bright color.
+Drain off any liquid from the beets and add them to the tofu, stirring until the mixture is a uniform, bright color.